Gleyber Torres Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in the league.
+- The Mets pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets have a 4.70 team ERA that ranks 26th among all league pitching staffs.
+- The Mets have a 4.73 team ERA that ranks 26th across all league pitching staffs.

-- The Mets allow the third-most home runs in baseball (91 total, 1.4 per game).
+- Mets pitchers combine to surrender 93 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- Scherzer gets the start for the Mets, his 11th of the season.
-He is 5-2 with a 3.71 ERA and 58 strikeouts in 53 1/3 innings pitched.
+- Verlander (2-3) takes the mound for the Mets in his eighth start of the season.
+He has a 4.85 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- In his most recent time out on Wednesday, the righty went 5 2/3 innings against the Atlanta Braves, allowing five earned runs while surrendering 11 hits.
+- In his most recent appearance on Thursday against the Atlanta Braves, the righty tossed three innings, giving up four earned runs while surrendering seven hits.

-- The 38-year-old has put together a 3.71 ERA and 9.8 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.
+- In seven games this season, the 40-year-old has amassed a 4.85 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.